Trial date set down for Shine Lawyers Oakey and Katherine PFAS class action

 A further case management hearing will take place on September 27, 2019, when it’s anticipated Justice Lee will make further orders in respect of expert referees, mediation and the matters to be determined at the first stage hearing.

-“The staged approach is a position which we advocated for and we are pleased to achieve this result as we believe it to be the most sensible and efficient way to finalise these proceedings,” says Joshua Aylward.
+“The staged approach is a position which we advocated for, and we are pleased to achieve this result as we believe it to be the most sensible and efficient way to finalise these proceedings,” says Joshua Aylward.
 “Details in respect of the date for the mediation, the mediator and the location are yet to be determined, but we are encouraged that the court has requested that the parties mediate before the trial.”

 PFAS chemicals were present in firefighting foam used by the Department of Defence in training facilities across Australia since the 1970s.
 These chemicals have contaminated local environments, negatively impacting residents, their land and their livelihood.

 Shine Lawyers' Class Actions Department has brought an action on behalf of individuals in both Oakey and Katherine who own, or have owned, residential and/or commercial property in the contaminated area.
-Shine Lawyers are seeking compensation for the economic loss suffered from a decline in value of residential, agricultural and/or business land due to the contamination.
+Shine Lawyers are seeking compensation for the economic loss suffered from a decline in the value of residential, agricultural and/or business land due to the contamination.